keithbuhler/keithbuhler.github.io/index.md

 My [dissertation](/phd), titled "Becoming What We Are", defends Philippa Foot's ethical naturalism against John McDowell's, whose conception of nature is contradictory.
 I argue that virtue and especially practical wisdom are in an important sense *natural* for human beings and that the good life is the rational life.

 I also investigate related themes in metaethics and the philosophy of science such as the putative fact-value split.
+I argue that practical wisdom is the defining feature of human nature and represents an instance of natural normativity.
 More broadly still, I have a long-standing interest in philosophy of mind, ancient philosophy (especially Plato), and philosophy of religion.

 - [Papers at Academia.edu](https://uky.academia.edu/KeithBuhler){:target="_blank"}

 ----

-# About Me
+# Mini Bio

 *For other uses, see [Keith Buhler (disambiguation)](/disambiguation)*
 <img src="/images/keith-josiah.jpg" alt="Keith and son" hspace="30px" align="right" width="50%">